evianescobio/Geometry-Calculator/README.md

-# 📐 Area Calculator (Python)
+# 📐 Geometry Calculator (Python)

-This Python program lets you calculate the area of common geometric shapes using a simple text-based menu.
+This Python program lets you calculate the area, perimeter and volume of common geometric shapes using a simple text-based menu.
 It demonstrates the use of functions, loops, conditionals, and user input.

 ## 🔹 Features

-1- Triangle

-2- Rectangle

-3- Square

-4- Circle

-5- Trapezoid
+1- Area (Triangle, Rectangle, Square, Circle, Trapezoid)

+2- Perimeter (Triangle, Rectangle, Square, Circle, Trapezoid)

+3- Volume (Rectangular Prism, Cube, Cylinder)

 ## ⚙️ How It Works